inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 **How many influencers do you want to close?**

-When we look at our numbers, we start a negotiation with roughly 25% of the influencers we pitch
+When we look at our numbers, we start a negotiation with roughly 25% of the influencers we pitch.

-After, our closing rate depends on our client’s budget restrictions.
-We always aim for a 10% closing rate (this is the threshold we guarantee our clients).
+Ultimately, our closing rate depends on our client’s budget restrictions.
+We always aim for a 10% closing rate (this is the threshold we guarantee our clients when offering agency services).

 Let’s look at a segment of a campaign we ran: